-I love to bake and experiment with my recipes, but I don’t always have the time to spend on gluten free baking.
+I love to bake and experiment with my recipes, but I don’t always have time to spend on gluten free baking.
 That is why I love to make recipes that are naturally gluten free.
-You know that kind of recipes that do not contain 10 or more ingredients or a bunch of gluten free flours.
-Do not get me wrong, I love to make a good gluten free cookie, but some days I just need something more basic.
+You know, the kind of recipes that do not contain 10 or more ingredients or a bunch of gluten free flours.
+Don’t get me wrong, I love to make a good gluten free cookie, but some days I just need something more basic.

 Today’s recipe is my most recent adaptation of custard.
-The coconut milk in it, not only makes it dairy free, but gives it a nice depth of flavor.
+The coconut milk not only makes it dairy free but gives it a nice depth of flavor.
 It adds a little something extra to simple custard.
-I will say though that using coconut milk in this makes it much richer than your normal custard.
-So, a little bit is really all you need, but if you are like me, it is a bit hard to stop eating at just a little.
+I will say, though, that using coconut milk in this makes it much richer than your normal custard.
+So, a little bit is really all you need, but if you are like me, it is hard to stop eating at just a little.
 It was that good.

 - 4 eggs

 - 3 cups coconut milk ( I use one of the lower fat ones)